wisebooksio/wisebooks-site/content/_posts/2018-9-16-keegan-michael-key.md

 redirect_from: /actor/2018/09/16/keegan-michael-key.html
 ---

-Keegan-Michael Keele of the too-funny <i>Key & Peele</i> comedy show is not just wildly entertaining, but seriously important.
+Keegan-Michael Key of the too-funny <i>Key & Peele</i> comedy show is not just wildly entertaining, but seriously important.
 Frequently adopting high-risk social topics into their skits such as slavery, police brutality, racial dynamics, and so much more, to make their audience laugh nervously and think a little.

 Check out one of their videos <a href="http://www.comedycentral.co.uk/key-and-peele/videos/auction-block-0">here</a>